 Cybersecurity and Privacy of Genomic Data

 The advent of innovative genomic sequencing technologies has ushered in an era where it is now possible to sequence and analyze an entire genome quickly and affordably.
-The vast amounts of genomic data collected have helped fuel our nation’s economic and health leadership posture; however, this information may not be protected with sufficient rigor.
+While vast amounts of genomic data have helped fuel our nation’s economic, technological, and health leadership posture, this information may not be sufficiently protected to prevent misuse.

 Read the 2-page Fact Sheet